noiseprotocol/noise_spec/noise.md

   * SHA-256 and BLAKE2s are faster on 32-bit processors than their larger
     brethren.

-Cipher keys and pre-shared keys are 256 bits because:
+Cipher keys and pre-shared symmetric keys are 256 bits because:

   * 256 bits is a conservative length for cipher keys when considering cryptanalytic safety margins, time/memory tradeoffs, multi-key attacks, and